 What customer experience strategy can be implemented to improve DX maturity?

-There are a number of ways a company can move up the DX maturity ladder.
+There are a number of ways a company can move up the DX maturity ladder to better meet customer expectations.
 From a strategic perspective, top management must make digital customer experience an executive priority and align it with the larger corporate strategy in order to facilitate real improvements.
 From there, clear channel roles and responsibilities must be defined, along with how to migrate activities from traditional to digital channels.

 Organizationally, we recommend creating a dedicated digital team who defines alignment and synergies with other relevant business units—marketing, sales, customer care services, and other channels.
 The team must develop KPIs to drive organization and cultural mindset toward digital experience and streamline operations to create efficiencies and eliminate redundancies.
 Where possible, automate current processes and design new ones with a customer focus.

 The concept of “digital” is on the minds of most business leaders.
 As they make decisions about where to invest for the future, it’s imperative to look at digital CX strategy through the customer experience lens.
 Digital experiences are becoming the primary type of experience for most customers.
 Companies that can determine their organization’s maturity and plan a long-term strategy will have an advantage over the competition.
-TTEC's CX strategy and digital transformation consultants can help you measure your current digital customer experience maturity level and roadmap a strategy for improvement.
+TTEC's CX consulting team can help you measure your current digital customer experience maturity level and roadmap a strategy for improvement.